 - The Office of Distributed Learning provides both transcription and closed captioning services to help faculty meet course accessibility needs.
 Contact the Office of Distributed Learning if you need assistance with making videos accessible.

-Please review the SDRC Test Proctoring COVID-19 FAQs page for more information regarding the current test proctoring accommodation procedures.
+Please review the SDRC Test Proctoring FAQs page for more information regarding the current test proctoring accommodation procedures.
+For students to be eligible to receive testing accommodations, they must be registered with SDRC first.

 The Test Availability Exceptions option in Blackboard allows instructors to provide individual accommodations by making changes to test settings such as time allowed, dates available, and number of attempts for an individual student.